thejessleigh/awesome-horror-thriller/what_is_horror.md

 ## What should go here?

 As we've mentioned above, horror can have significant overlap with other genres.
-Given that there are other excellent media awesome lists like [awesome-scifi](https://github.com/sindresorhus/awesome-scifi) and [awesome-fantasy](https://github.com/RichardLitt/awesome-fantasy), it can be difficult to decide where recommendations should go.
+Given that there are other excellent media-based Awesome Lists like [awesome-scifi](https://github.com/sindresorhus/awesome-scifi) and [awesome-fantasy](https://github.com/RichardLitt/awesome-fantasy), it can be difficult to decide where recommendations should go.

 The maintaners of [awesome-horror](https://github.com/thejessleigh/awesome-horror-thriller) are not affiliated with the maintainers of the other lists, so we can only speak for ourselves.